Read Part I here

 However, it also said that allowing for personal laws shouldn’t give the greenlight to discriminatory practices.
 It recognised that many personal laws stand in the way of gender equality.
 Therefore, the Commission recommended the codification of all personal laws.
 It predicted that this would allow discriminatory customs to be tested for fundamental rights violations.

 In both its 2014 and 2019 Lok Sabha Election Manifestos, the BJP declared its intention to introduce a UCC: ‘there cannot be gender equality till such time India adopts a Uniform Civil Code’.
-While the BJP never tabled a UCC Bill during its 2014-2019 term, there is the possibility that it may do so now.
+Nevertheless, the successive BJP Governments have not so far tabled a UCC Bill.

-After the BJP-led Parliament criminalized triple talaq within a few months of its astounding victory in the 2019 Elections, people began to speculate that the UCC would be next.
-This speculation grew stronger as the BJP Government proceeded to deliver on other key Manifesto promises, such as undoing Article 370, introducing the Citizenship (Amendment) Act, and gaining a favourable judgment in Ayodhya.
+After the Parliament criminalized triple talaq within a few months of BJP's astounding victory in the 2019 Elections, people began to speculate that the UCC would be next.
+This speculation grew stronger as the BJP Government proceeded to deliver on other key Manifesto promises, such as undoing Article 370, and introducing the Citizenship (Amendment) Act.

 In Part III, we return our focus to the Sameena Begum Petition.
 We frame some of her main claims in the context of the above history.